Academic Policies and Practices

 International Students

-The U.S. Student Exchange and Visitor Program’s Principal Designated School Official (PDSO) is the point of contact for all F-1 visa students with respect to visa requirements, maintenance of legal status, off-campus training (optional practical training, curricular practical training) as well as related matters.
+The U.S. Student Exchange and Visitor Program’s Principal Designated School Official (PDSO) is the point of contact for all F-1 visa students with respect to visa requirements, maintenance of legal status, off-campus training (optional practical training) as well as related matters.
 A detailed summary of the guidelines that describes international students’ responsibilities is available from SJC’s PDSO upon email request (see contact information at the end of this section).
 International students are expected to address any matter of concern or interest in a timely and responsible fashion by emailing the PDSO.
 It is of upmost importance for an F1 student not to rely on rumor or second-hand information, but contact the PDSO instead.
 The U.S. government holds the student responsible for being informed of the regulations related to their legal status.
 On the I-20 document, page three, the section entitled “Instruction to Students” provides a brief overview.

 The PDSO’s responsibility is to provide guidance to students with respect to their legal status and oversee the federally-mandated record-keeping of F-1 students in the SEVIS system, the data- collection branch of the Department of Homeland Security.
 The PDSO also conducts orientation group meetings for new students; this type of meeting addresses: Protection of documents, travel within and outside the U.S., maintaining good academic standing, employment on and off campus, change of enrollment status, and transfer to Annapolis or another college or university.
 Periodic information sessions throughout the fall and spring semesters offer interested students the opportunity to focus on specific needs or topics.
 Special attention is given to the legal considerations that must be observed with respect to off-campus employment.